Long QT Syndrome (LQTS) in Children

 - symptoms triggered by stress or physical activity, particularly swimming

 In certain patients, there are no symptoms.

-Screening for LQTS includes measuring the QT interval on a resting ECG, but may also be measured during or after exercise to check for QT prolongation with physical activity.
+Diagnosis: Screening for LQTS includes measuring the QT interval on a resting ECG.

 Implantation of an implantable cardioverter defibrillator (ICD or defibrillator) may be indicated for certain patients, especially those who have had a life-threatening arrhythmia (such as ventricular tachycardia, ventricular fibrillation, or non-vasodepressor syncope while managed on beta blocker).

 Depending on the diagnosis, and the severity and frequency of a patient’s episodes, a surgery (sympathetic denervation) to cut the nerve that makes the heart respond to catecholamines may be offered.
 This surgery may take place before or after ICD implantation.
 Even after ICD implantation, patients may be required to continue with their medications and activity restrictions.

-Some patients with Long QT Syndrome may be restricted from competitive sports, and some may require even stricter limitations.
+Lifestyle Changes: Some patients with Long QT syndrome may be restricted from competitive sports, and some may require even stricter limitations.
 Even if there are some restrictions, it will be important to discuss the activities that are safe and appropriate for the patient, and to focus on what CAN be done and how to stay safe when participating in activities.

 Patients with Long QT syndrome should avoid medications that prolong the QT interval.
 A comprehensive and up-to-date list can be found at www.crediblemeds.org.